UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azure-to-azurestack.md

 6. Click **OK**.

-## Update the local Gateway IPs in Azure Stack and Public Azure
+## Update the local gateway IPs in Azure Stack and Public Azure

-In order to establish the connection you will need to identify the public IPs that you created in Azure Stack and Public Azure, and then update both local gateways.
+To establish the connection you will need to identify the public IPs that you created in Azure Stack and Public Azure, and then update both local gateways.

 ### Update the local gateway in Public Azure

-1. In the Azure Stack portal, navigate to the *connections* blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *networking* section.
+1. In the Azure Stack portal, navigate to the *Connections* blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *Networking* section.

     ![All services connections networking section](images/azs-browser-all-services-connections-networking.png)